-In terms of position statement regarding accommodation in Ribble Valley.
+In terms of a position statement regarding accommodation in Ribble Valley:-.

-- The accommodation stock is generally very good quality - There are many award winning and highly rated businesses - Accommodation is dominated by larger hotels and self-catering units - > There is a good geographical spread but there are some gaps in provision
+- > The accommodation stock is generally very good quality - > There are many award winning and highly rated businesses - > Accommodation is dominated by larger hotels and self-catering units - Self-catering units operate a flexible booking system (i.e. not insistent on weeklong bookings only)

-In terms of business
+There is a good geographical spread but there are some gaps in provision In terms of business

-- There is currently high demand particularly at peak times e.g. summer weekends - ➤ Hotels are generally recording very high occupancy levels - There appears to be high demand for touring caravan/motorhome/camping pitches - > Businesses that operate flexible bookings are reaping the rewards of new business - > The local wedding industry is boosting bookings and creating repeat/return visits
+- > There is currently high demand particularly at peak times e.g. summer weekends - > Hotels are generally recording very high occupancy levels - > There appears to be high demand for touring caravan/motorhome/camping pitches - > Businesses that operate flexible bookings are reaping the rewards of new business

-In terms of type of accommodation, our local stock includes
+The local wedding industry is boosting bookings and creating repeat/return visits In terms of type of accommodation, our local stock includes

-- Serviced Hotels, Guest houses, boutique hotels, AIR Band B, - Self-catering, mainly cottages - Camping, caravanning, motorhome parks, holiday home parks, yurts, pods, glamping units - Outward bound centres and Youth Hostels
+- Serviced Hotels, Guest houses, boutique hotels, Air BnB, - Self-catering, mainly cottages - Camping, caravanning, motorhome parks, holiday home parks, yurts, pods, glamping units - Outward bound centres and Youth Hostels - Note Air BnB and staying with family and friends are also valuable sectors.